foxriver76/ioBroker.xbox/README.md

 1. Fill in the Live ID of your Xbox in the settings of the adapter.
 You can find the Live ID in the settings of your console.
 2. Fill in the ip address of your Xbox. <br/>
 ![Adapter Configuration](/doc/adapter-configuration.png)
+3. If you want to use the features which require authentication on Xbox Live, you have to enable the authenticate checkbox.
+4. Provide the e-mail address as well as the password of you Xbox Live account.

 ## States
 In this section you can find a description of every state of the adapter.